1997 Year of the Ox – Lunar New Year

 Before New Year’s Day, families clean the house and put up decorations.
 Since red is considered a lucky color, red flowers are used to decorate with, and red scrolls wish everyone happiness and prosperity.

-This year’s New Year stamp, the fifth in the series, celebrates the Year of the Ox.
-Individuals born during this year are trustworthy, dependable, and conscientious.
-Known to have strong ideas, they are also said to be stubborn and jealous.
-Through hard work and fortitude however, they are likely to prosper.
+The 1997 Lunar New Year stamp, the fifth in the series, celebrates the Year of the Ox.
+Individuals born during this year are said to be trustworthy, dependable, and conscientious.
+They are also said to have strong ideas, but can be stubborn and jealous.
+Through hard work and fortitude, however, they can prosper.